maschinenlesbareregierung/aowatch-client/README.md

 ## Typescript

-In Typescritp you can use simple access methods for single endpoints
+In Typescript you can use simple access methods for single endpoints

 ```typescript
 import { politicianList, politician } from '@malereg/aowatch-client/src/entities/entity.politician';